peterhinch/micropython-async/v3/docs/TUTORIAL.md

 Another major application area for asyncio is in network programming: many guides to this may be found online.

-Note that MicroPython is based on Python 3.4 with minimal Python 3.5 additions.
+Note that MicroPython is based on Python 3.4 with additions from later versions.
 This version of `uasyncio` supports a subset of CPython 3.8 `asyncio`.
 This document identifies supported features.
 Except where stated program samples run under MicroPython and CPython 3.8.